Photo by Michael Leras Pictures

 You can learn more about Sherry at her website, Quintessence Living.

-Anchen Texter, BA, LMT, is the creator of Befriending Anger, the first in an introductory series for each of the emotion families, which include anger, sadness, fear, and of course, happiness!
+Anchen Texter, BA, LMT, is the creator of Befriending Anger and Befriending Sadness, the first two courses in an introductory series for each of the emotion families, which include anger, sadness, fear, and of course, happiness!

 Her path to becoming a double-licensed Dynamic Emotional Integration® Trainer and Consultant first began when she experienced strong emotion during massage sessions – emotions which turned out to be those of her clients!
 She discovered The Language of Emotions to explain what she was feeling, and The Art of Empathy to tell her how (it was emotion contagion, one of the Six Essential Aspects of Empathy).